Agricultural Literacy Curriculum Matrix

-In this lesson students investigate animal handling preferences and design a cattle corral system that is durable, efficient, and effective.
+Students will investigate animal handling preferences and design a cattle corral system that is durable, efficient, and effective.
 Students will also discover the skills needed to be an agricultural engineer.

-- Various Construction Materials: Ruler, scissors, glue, poster board, craft sticks, construction paper, chenille stems, cardboard, cereal boxes, toothpicks, fabric, and more, for each group
+- Various Construction Materials (ruler, scissors, glue, poster board, craft sticks, construction paper, chenille stems, cardboard, cereal boxes, toothpicks, fabric, and more) for each group

 Essential Files (maps, charts, pictures, or documents)

 - Build It Better Design Plan handout

 livestock: domesticated animals raised in an agricultural setting to produce commodities such as food and fiber

 environment: the surroundings or conditions in which a person, animal, or plant lives or operates

 behavior: the way in which an animal acts in response to a particular situation or stimulus.

 agricultural engineer: the branch of engineering that deals with the design of farm machinery and the location and planning of farm structures

 handling: the manner in which an animal is treated